HiggstonRainbird/AoC-2020/README.md

 And we'll type up a memo and send it around
 With the passwords and rules for the year."

-In the evening, the suits filed out through the door.
+In the evening, the suits filed out through the door,
 Corporate policy written anew.
 And the suit in the center sat down at his screen,
 And, for `password`, he typed `hunter2`.

+### Day 3: The Forest for the Trees

+Your coat and hood
+In case you freeze.
+You think you're good,
+But ill at ease.
+From where you stood,
+You felt the breeze
+Blow through the wood
+And towards the trees.

+The sled withstood
+Much more than skis,
+On which you would
+Have broke your knees.
+Just know you should
+Count your degrees,
+To miss the wood
+Among the trees.